chpxu/exciting/tools/exciting_tools/README.md

 twine upload dist/*
 ```

-Before doing so, please ensure the semantic versioning is appropriately updated in `setup.py`.
+Before doing so, please ensure the semantic versioning is appropriately updated in `pyproject.toml`.

 ## Contributors